 Most men, whether straight or gay, aren’t as verbal about their wishes as their female peers.
 However, if you want stunning pictures you need to create a vision and express it clearly for your photographer to be able to bring it to life.
 Is the romantic in you longing for a beach scene?
 Or is the rugged dude in you wanting some mechanical horsepower in the background?
 Nothing is off-limits.
 Your photographer isn’t hired to judge you, so lay it bare.

-Trash that suit
+Trash the suit

 Brides usually have a basic understanding of the realities of the wedding dress.
 There aren’t many occasions to wear it again.
 Grooms may have different ideas about their tux, as there are many more occasions that call for formal wear.
 Don’t let that hold you back, though.
 The whole idea of the shoot is to trash the suit, so don’t be afraid to get wet or dirty.
 Make it count.
 Unless you’re planning on burning your suit with you in it, usually one trip to the dry cleaners is enough to restore the tux to its formal glory.